Pause, Resume, or Terminate a Cluster

 Required Access

-To pause, resume, or delete a cluster, you must have Project Cluster Manager
+To pause or resume a cluster, you must have

 access or higher to the project.